Contextual information integration for stance detection via cross-attention: Acknowledgements

 \section{Acknowledgements}

-We thank Leonardo F. R. Ribeiro and Haritz Puerto for their valuable feedback.
-This work has been funded by the German Research Foundation (DFG) as part of the Research Training Group KRITIS No. GRK 2222 as well as by the Hasler Foundation Grant No. 21024.
+We thank Leonardo F. R. Ribeiro, Haritz Puerto, Nico Daheim and the anonymous ARR reviewers for their valuable feedback.
+This work has been funded by the German Research Foundation (DFG) as part of the Research Training Group KRITIS No. GRK 2222 and by the German Federal Ministry of Education and Research (BMBF) under the promotional reference 01UP2229B (KoPoCoV) as well as by the Hasler Foundation Grant No. 21024.